Discord Timestamps Messages - HubPrix Thumbail

 I wanted to write about this Siri Shortcut for an obscure Discord feature not because I think a lot of people will find it useful, but because it shows well how I usually end up using Shortcuts: I have a small “mosquito task” problem that I can solve with a few Shortcuts actions, but I really solve it when I take the time to make the Shortcut as complete as possible.
 I start small and then add to the tool to build it more useful and, hopefully, able to solve the problems and meet the needs of Future-Me.

-See also How to Use Discord on Xbox & Start Voice Chating With Xbox Friends
+See also How to Change Discord PFP Avatar on Desktop & Mobile Explained

 I find that a lot of the ways I solve problems follow the same pattern: I find the “last step” of the solution and then build a system around that “last step” to prepare for things I didn’t expect.
 I think this way of thinking can help people who try to make systems for themselves but don’t end up using them.
 Sometimes, you need to take the time to make your system as appealing as possible for Future-You to get them to use the system you’ve built for them.